 Reservations are accepted.
 Reservations ensure that you don’t miss out on any activity when you go.
 It is better to make your reservations beforehand.

 2.1.
 More About the Park

-Camping enthusiasts can enjoy this scenic park at 101 campsites in Beaver Pond or cabins in Bear hill Pond.
-Boats can be rented from Beaver and Katamount ponds.
+Camping enthusiasts can enjoy this scenic park at 101 campsites in Beaver Pond or cabins in Bear Hill Pond.
+Boats can be rented from Beaver and Catamount Ponds.

 The Museum Complex contains The New Hampshire Antiquities, Snowmobile Museum, Old Allenstown Meetinghouse, and the Richard Diehl Civil & Environmental Protection Corps (CRC).
 Most museums are situated inside CCC buildings.